-As a parent, you are no stranger to keeping your kids physically healthy and safe, but helping them stay in a good frame of mind is essential for their mental health.
+As a parent, you are no stranger to keeping your kids physically healthy and safe, but helping them stay in a good mind is essential for their mental health.

 What does ‘a good frame of mind’ mean, though?

-These things will help you teach your children how important it is to maintain a positive outlook, even when they are experiencing difficult times.
+These things will help you teach your children how important it is to maintain a positive outlook, even when experiencing difficult times.

 Help your kids stay in a good frame of mind by talking about stress